andrew/ultimate-awesome/README.md

 - [awesome-human-label-variation](https://github.com/mainlp/awesome-human-label-variation) - A curated list of awesome datasets with human label variation (un-aggregated labels) in Natural Language Processing and Computer Vision, accompanying The 'Problem' of Human Label Variation: On Ground Truth in Data, Modeling and Evaluation (EMNLP 2022).
 - [awesome-mdm-dev](https://github.com/petarov/awesome-mdm-dev) - :iphone: A curated list of Mobile Device Management (MDM) developer resources.
 - [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites, to be used as seed data.
-- [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
 - [awesome-auto-graph-learning](https://github.com/THUMNLab/awesome-auto-graph-learning) - A paper collection about automated graph learning.
 - [awesome-bioagent-papers](https://github.com/aristoteleo/awesome-bioagent-papers) - Agent self-driven repository on bio-agent papers, i.e. papers on LLM-based agents in biology and medicine.